-Plagiarism - This is defined as offering the work of another as one's own.
+Plagiarism: Plagiarism is defined as offering the work of another as one's own.
 It is an attempt to deceive by implying that one has done work that was actually done by another.
-Faculty and students are honor bound to show that ideas and words match with the sources used and thus demonstrate that honest research has been done.
+Faculty and students are honor-bound to show that ideas and words match with the sources used and thus demonstrate that honest research has been done.
 Examples of plagiarism include (but are not limited to) the following:

-- 1. Copying all or part of a theme, examination, paper, library reading report, or other written work from another person's production - 2.
-Submitting as one's own work that which was wholly or partially done by another so as to appear to one's professor to be more accurate or skilled in one's work than one actually is - 3.
-Quoting material from any source without proper documentation - 4.
-Summarizing or paraphrasing from any source without proper documentation - 5.
-Misrepresentation of documentation or resources - 6.
-Using in collateral reports or book reviews the opinion of a professional literary critic or of a campus friend as though it were one's own original thought - 7.
-Submitting workbook answers copied from another person or working in a group and submitting an identical set of answers for each member of the group without explicit permission from the professor
+- 1. Copying all or part of a theme, examination, paper, library reading report, or other written work from another person's production; - 2.
+Submitting as one's own work that which was wholly or partially done by another; - 3.
+Quoting material from any source without proper documentation; - 4.
+Summarizing or paraphrasing from any source without proper documentation; - 5.
+Misrepresenting documentation or resources; - 6.
+Using in collateral reports or book reviews the opinion of a professional literary critic or of a campus friend as though it were one's own original thought; - 7.
+Submitting workbook answers copied from another person or working in a group and submitting an identical set of answers for each member of the group without explicit permission from the instructor; - 8.
+Presenting one's previous work as new scholarship.